changeweb/Unifiedtransform/readme.md

 - XML PHP Extension

 ## How to Start
+Using a Container:

+[Docker](https://www.docker.com/) is now supported.
+To run this software in a Docker container run `docker-compose up -d`.
+You need to change Docker configuration files according to your need.

+Not using a Container:

 Here are some basic steps to start using this application

 **Note:** Instruction on cached data for Dashboard is given in **Good to know** segment below.